 In instances where the report specified a particular part of a brain region, we captured this information using a combination of "Region" and "Section/Directionality".
-For example, posterior occipital cortex was mapped to a combination of the occipital cortex region (AHBA id:3614) and posterior directionality.
+For example, posterior occipital cortex was mapped to a combination of the occipital cortex region (AHBA id: 3614) and posterior directionality.
 Lastly, we acknowledged that many reports did not associate specific regions with certain findings.
-For example, reports may mention finding in blood vessels, gray matter, or lesions, without indication of where exactly the finding is located.
+For example, reports may mention findings in blood vessels, gray matter, or lesions, without indication of where exactly the finding is located.
 To accommodate these cases, we included a "Non-localized Structure" attribute in our data model.

 In the development of our data model, we aimed to effectively capture and represent macroscopic and microscopic finding names and their associated qualifiers.
-Generally, finding names encompass descriptions of the observation, such as calcification, atrophy, necrosis, or abnormal coloration, while qualifiers provide optional details regarding severity, quantity, color, shape, and other properties of the findings.
+Generally, finding names encompass descriptions of the observation, such as calcification, atrophy, necrosis, or abnormal coloration, while qualifiers provide optional details regarding the severity, quantity, color, shape, and other properties of the findings.
 We used findings and qualifiers from existing neuropathology CDEs such as those supplied by FITBIR and NACC and extended the dictionary with information from reports.
 Our initial approach involved separating finding names and qualifiers into basic repeating elements to reduce the number of distinct values in the dictionary and streamline data extraction and harmonization.
 However, after consultations with the NBB working group, we made certain exceptions.
-For example, instead of separating diffuse plaques into the finding plaque and the qualifier diffuse we maintained it as a single finding.
+For example, instead of separating diffuse plaques into the finding plaque and the qualifier diffuse, we maintained it as a single finding.
 This decision was made to preserve the specificity and clarity of certain findings.

 The final data model comprised 183 macroscopic findings, 416 microscopic findings, and 333 qualifiers.
 To ensure consistency and interoperability, we mapped the findings to established external ontologies, such as SNOMED and NCIT whenever possible.

-Data Extraction Pipeline
+Specifically, we successfully mapped 78 out of 183 macroscopic findings (42.6%), 97 out of 416 microscopic findings (23.3%), and 38 out of 333 qualifiers (11.4%) to these ontologies.

-Overall description
+Data extraction pipeline Overall description

-The overall data extraction pipeline (Figure 2) involves six crucial steps.
+The overall data extraction pipeline (Fig. 2) involves six crucial steps.
 In the first step, the neuropathological reports in pdf and docx file formats are converted into HTML file format, which efficiently preserves the styling information.
 This conversion allows for easier parsing and extraction of relevant data in subsequent steps.
 In the second step, the HTML documents are split into distinct sections, such as gross pathology, microscopic findings, diagnosis, and sample information.
+This splitting is achieved by identifying formatting characteristics (e.g. bold text, larger font size, all caps) that typically denote section headers in the original documents and are preserved in the HTML conversion.
 For reports containing available tissue information, an additional subcategory titled "tissue" is incorporated.
 An output table is generated, encompassing report ID, section type, and section content, which serves as a structured representation of the data extracted from the reports.

 The third step involves feeding the machine-readable data from the output table into the data extraction process.
 Some information, such as brain weight, donor age, and sex, is already structured and can be effortlessly extracted using pattern matching.
 To extract most of the other information, we employed two approaches: a questionnaire-based method and a few-shot learning direct approach, both utilizing GPT-based models from OpenAI.
 In the fourth step, all extracted information is combined and reshaped to create a unified dataset.
-This dataset then undergoes a harmonization process in step five, where the data is mapped and aligned with the developed data model specifically tailored for neuropathological conditions.
+This dataset then undergoes a harmonization process in step five, where the data are mapped and aligned with the developed data model specifically tailored for neuropathological conditions.